22 Different Types of Beetles in the UK

 Tansy beetles(Chrysolina graminis) have a beautiful metallic green color and a coppery shine on their bodies.
 It measures approximately 11 mm in length.

-The extremely rare tansy beetle spends its entire life cycle on and around the tansy plant, as it completely relies on the plant for its survival.
+The extremely rare tansy beetle spends its entire life cycle on and around the tansy plant, completely relying on it for its survival.

 This stunning beetle species is on the verge of extinction in the United Kingdom and is endemic to just North Yorkshire and Wicken Fen in Cambridgeshire.